BUGS-NYU/schedge/README.md

 # Schedge

+## PSA: NYU HAS IMPLEMENTED reCAPTCHA on the current data source for Schedge.
+It is unclear if Schedge will be able to provide up-to-date data past the beginning of Spring 2023.

 Schedge is an open source API to NYU's course catalog.
 Its goal is to help NYU students plan their semesters' courses easier and faster.